TheCollinCashio/Rib-Server/README.md

 Set static folders that can be accessed by a client.

+**getApp: Static Function**

+Get application of type Express.Application to use for middleware.

 **The default constructor takes two parameters:**
 ```
 1) namespace //  The key that all clients are connected to (default is "/")